LVDS to LVPECL, CML, and Single-Ended Conversions

 The schematic design and simulation features in Altium Designer® are ideal for designing translations between high-speed interfaces, including LVDS to LVPECL, or other receivers.
 The Manufacturer Part Search gives you access to symbols and footprints for your components, and you can assign simulation models to your high-speed parts in the schematic.
-The integrated schematic capture tool in Altium Designer creates a blank layout for your board so that you can begin routing.
+The integrated schematic capture tool in Altium Designer instantly imports components into a blank layout so that you can begin placement and routing.

 Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.

 We have only scratched the surface of what is possible to do with Altium Designer on Altium 365.
 You can check the product page for a more in-depth feature description or one of the On-Demand Webinars.